Ulim567/test/README.md

 # 🪄 Interface

 The frontend of VIDEX offers user-friendly interface so that user can easily explore the result of analysis.
-Here are more detailed descroption about interface and how to use them.
+Here are more detailed descroption about interface and how to use them.<br>

 ## 🏠 Home Page